JustOdaya/AceBotReports/README.md

 ## Other AceBot related things
 AceBot is currently under the testing phase.
 It will release when everything is seemingly good.

+When creating an issue, please make mention of your server id, your server id, and any other additional information.

 [Follow our twitter](https://twitter.com/dsAceBot) for updates and statuses.